Trips to Iceland bring you to the most impressive land of contrasts.

 Winter season is from September and until April.

-In November to February, you can usually expect snowstorms and a lot of ice.
+You can usually expect snowstorms and a lot of ice from November to February.

 The driving conditions are challenging, and driving in the countryside should only be attempted by those who are used to severe and icy conditions.